bcgov/aqwarnings/frontend/warnings/2025-12-19_Penticton_issue_pollution_prevention.md

 provider.
 Staying indoors helps to reduce exposure.

 Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.
+This is a TEST, not an actual warning.

 The next update will be on December 20, 2025 and posted to the province's [Air Quality Warnings